pingcap/docs/optimizer-fix-controls.md

 - Default value: `ON`
 - Possible values: `ON`, `OFF`
-- This variable sets the minimum row estimate that the optimizer will allow.
-Due to challenges that all optimizers face in accuracy in estimating the number of qualified rows for each plan step in a query plan, it is common that an optimizer will set a lower limit.
-The default (`ON`) implemented in TiDB is the new behavior and is consistent with other databases.
+- Due to challenges in accurately estimating the number of qualified rows for each plan step in a query plan, the optimizer often sets a smaller value for `estRows`.
+This variable controls whether to limit this minimum value.
-- `OFF` means disable this minimum value, which is the prior behavior (before this enhancement and fix-control).
+- `ON`: sets the minimum value of `estRows` to 1, which is the new behavior introduced in v8.4.0 and is consistent with other databases.
+- `OFF`: disables the minimum row estimate limit, which maintains the behavior consistent with versions before v8.4.0.
+In this case, `estRows` might be zero.

 ### [`52869`](https://github.com/pingcap/tidb/issues/52869) <span class="version-mark">New in v8.1.0</span>